percona/everest-doc/docs/use/monitor_endpoints.md

 4. In the **Endpoint** field, enter the PMM URL.
 In the **User** and **Password** field, enter the credentials received upon installing PMM.

     !!! warning
-        When setting up a new monitoring instance, if your PMM instance uses a self-signed certificate, check the **Skip TLS validation ** checkbox.
+        When setting up a new monitoring instance, if your PMM instance uses a self-signed certificate, skip the **Verify TLS verification** checkbox.

 6. Click **Add**.